mockery/mockery/README.markdown

 match the expected argument list.
 You can add a lot more flexibility to argument matching using the built in matcher classes (see later).
 For example,
 \Mockery::any() matches any argument passed to that position in the with() parameter list.
+Mockery also allows Hamcrest library matchers - for example, the Hamcrest function anything() is equivalent to \Mockery:any().

 It's important to note that this means all expectations attached only apply to the given method when it is called with these exact arguments.
-Allows for setting up differing expectations based on the arguments provided to expected calls.
+This allows for setting up differing expectations based on the arguments provided to expected calls.

     withAnyArgs()